ato/pam_multipass/README.md

     Confirm:
     teapot [all]: (hidden)

-I'd also like the password I saved on my phone to just work with email and instant messaging, not with SSH.
-Each password can be qualified with a list of PAM services:
+I'd also like the password I saved on my phone to only work with email and instant messaging, not with SSH.
+Each password can be qualified by a list of PAM services:

     $ multipass gen phone --services dovecot,jabber
     phone [dovecot,jabber]: knees roommate iced caused